Aug 21 2010

 Giving up our allies, or ganging up on them, too?

-Tag: Hizbullah,Iran,Israel,Obama,Syria,middle east,national securityharmonicminer @ 8:02 am
+Category: Hizbullah,Iran,Israel,middle east,national security,Obama,Syriaharmonicminer @ 8:02 am

 Obama is, once again, giving away the store… or at least the markets in Tel Aviv, by trying to make nice with the implacable enemies of supposed allies.